 Is competition in dance the same as in sports?

 NO. Unlike sports, dance is an art form subject to a judge or judge’s opinions.
 In sports a winner is determined by who scores the most points.
 In dance you are judged by your performance on a certain day, time and by a certain set of judges.
 Change that day, time or any one judge and you will get somewhat of an altered result.
 However, the team concept is still the same: learning that you have a responsibility to your fellow dancers and teachers.
-All competitions are different and you will not always win.
+All competitions are different and and vary in their judging systems.

 What is required of my child if they are selected for the company?

 All company members are required to participate in all scheduled rehearsals, competitions, conventions, fundraisers, performances and scheduled weekly classes.
 They are required to be on time and to be ready, dressed as a dancer should be, especially for their ballet classes; hair in a secure bun, black leotard, pink tights and pink ballet shoes.
 All other classes should be company leotard or other leotard, dancer boy shorts, tights and all required shoes for each specific dance class.
 We expect the company members to be responsible for making sure they are here for all scheduled activities.
 We make them accountable for their own actions.

 What is required of the parents?

 Parents have the key role of being a supporter of their child and the rest of the company.
 Your role is to encourage them, keep them committed to the program, support the teachers and the choreographers and help them to realize that a healthy body that has a desire to work hard at something is truly a blessing to have.
 Most important, realizing your children are learning life lessons and that the awards they win are only a small part of those life lessons.
 Your child being in the company is just as much of a responsibility for the parent as it is for the child.